RJSMART-11/Project-3/README.md

 4. Compile and run the process
 5. Deploy the contract in in the 'injected Web3' environment
 6. Launch terminal and open the voting.py and Election_Home.py files in the folders above in the Streamlit application
-7. To run the election process of the user interface please go to the instructional video video : https://vimeo.com/796145039
+7. To view the election process user interface please go to the instructional video video : https://vimeo.com/796145039

 -------------------------------------------
 **Contributors**